 Question: What is the best way to prevent motion sickness?
 Answer: An over the counter medication such as Dramimine should be taken the night before and one hour prior to the boat leaving the dock.
 Wrist bands or even doctor prescribed patches have proven effective.

 Question: What if I've never fished before?
 Answer: Captain Dennis takes the time to teach you the art of walleye fishing from baiting your hook to making your first cast to catching your first fish.
 He will also do both for you if required.

 Question: What other types of fish might we catch while Walleye fishing?
 Answer: Yellow Perch, White Perch, White Bass, Drum, Catfish, Smallmouth Bass and Steelhead.

 Question: Are there other amenities available?
 Answer: For an additional charge, an executive trip can be booked which includes lunches, pop and fish cleaning.

 Question: What happens if people back out and I need to cancel the fishing trip?

 Question: What if I don’t know 5 other people who like to fish.
-Does Captain Paul combine groups or is there a discount rate for less than 6?
+Does Captain Dennis combine groups or is there a discount rate for less than 6?

 Answer: I’m afraid that the boat goes for the charter price whether there is 1 person or 6 people on the boat.
 There are advantages to coming with less than 6 people.
-Although the boat accommodates 6 people easily, there is more room and Captain Paul is able to provide more individualized service.
+Although the boat accommodates 6 people easily, there is more room and Captain Dennis is able to provide more individualized service.
 Also, I do not mix charter groups.
-It has been his experience during my 30+ years of chartering that this does not work.
+It has been his experience during my 23 years of working on charter boats that this does not work.
 There may be circumstances where one group wants to come in early and the other group doesn’t or one group may want to party more than the other and conflicts occur.
 Walk-on head boats are located in the area and I am more than willing to provide contact information for people who are unable to fill a boat or cannot afford the cost of the trip for less than 6 people.